Introduction to Natural Hide Tanning; Sheepskin

 Currently, there are over 40 000 sheepskins being thrown away annually in Ontario alone.
 There are very few tanners and tanneries left.
 Therefore, it seems imperative to continue to share this old craft, to interrupt this waste stream, while creating an incredible product.

 Over the course of the weekend you will learn about the intricacies of natural tanning within a fun and supportive group environment.
-Sheepskins are an excellent addition to any sitting situation.
-They are luxurious and soft and have many uses (therapeutic, sleeping, seat covers, clothing, rug, fire-side, etc)
+Sheepskins are a very versatile product.
+They are luxurious and soft and have many uses (therapeutic, sleeping, seat covers, clothing, rug, fire-side, etc).